This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Supreme Court’s decision was relied on by the BHC in the context of a case involving broadcasters’ conduct.
 The BHC considered a challenge to the CCI’s decision to initiate an investigation into certain practices of Star India Private Limited and Sony Pictures Network India Private Limited.
 The BHC followed the judgment in CCI v Bharti Airtel and set aside the CCI’s initiation order for lack of determination of jurisdictional facts by TRAI.

 CCI’s advisory to businesses during covid-19

-In a welcome development over the past year, the CCI acknowledged the need for businesses to ‘join hands’ to address the technical and economical challenges caused by covid-19, such as disruptions in supply chains, rationalisation of product ranges, halting of pipeline products and future supply concerns.
-In this regard, the CCI issued an advisory to businesses recognising the need of businesses (including those dealing in critical healthcare and essential commodities) to coordinate certain activities, including formation of efficiency-enhancing joint ventures.
+In the first year of covid-19, the CCI acknowledged the need for businesses to ‘join hands’ to address the technical and economic challenges caused by covid-19, such as disruptions in supply chains, rationalisation of product ranges, halting of pipeline products and future supply concerns.
+In this regard, the CCI had issued an advisory to businesses recognising the need of businesses (including those dealing in critical healthcare and essential commodities) to coordinate certain activities, including formation of efficiency-enhancing joint ventures.